-With Found Footage: Cinema Exposed, EYE will officially move into its new 1,200-square-metre exhibition space.
-The exhibition shows how artists and filmmakers make use of the nearly inexhaustible reservoir of images that can be found in film archives, on Internet, TV and DVD.
+With Found Footage: Cinema Exposed, EYE officially moved into its new 1,200-square-metre exhibition space.
+The exhibition showed how artists and filmmakers make use of the nearly inexhaustible reservoir of images that can be found in film archives, on Internet, TV and DVD.

-Found Footage: Cinema Exposed forms the spectacular kick-off of the coming series of exhibitions that will be held in EYE’s new building on the banks of the River IJ.
+Found Footage: Cinema Exposed formed the spectacular kick-off of the coming series of exhibitions that will be held in EYE’s new building on the banks of the River IJ.

 This inaugural exhibit revealed the fascination of artists and experimental filmmakers for working with found films and film fragments, to which they give a new, original twist.
 These images have cropped up in film archives, Internet, TV, DVD and feature films, and serve as raw material and are given another meaning in new films, installations and presentations.